 I came to realise these sorts of comments were a polite way of glossing over the fact that my Mandarin sounded distinctly and classically foreign, to the point where it would occasionally impede communication.
 Although my pronunciation may have matched the standards that Chinese people expect to hear from learners, that is – to be blunt – not a very high bar.
 This is in large part because relatively few students have a strong mastery of tones.
 And to the native ear, tones matter a lot more than many people appreciate.

 The standards by which we are judged tend to be set by famous Mandarin speaking westerners like Marc Zuckerberg and John Cena, neither of whom are strong role models for tones.
-On the rare instances when people like 大山 (Da Shan) emerge speaking with near perfect tones, this is usually put down to 天赋 (natural talent) and considered unattainable for ordinary people.
+On the instances when people like 大山 (Da Shan) emerge on TV speaking with near perfect tones, this is usually put down to 天赋 (natural talent) and considered unattainable for ordinary people.
 Moreover, many Chinese speakers find English pronunciation exceptionally difficult and don’t feel in a position to judge others harshly.
 As one friend put it in a failed attempt to console me: “It’s fine, you just sound like me in English.”

 After probing further, the feedback I received from trusted friends and tutors was that I had few problems pronouncing Chinese vowels and consonants correctly but frequently made tonal errors.
 This made sense.
 As a beginner I studied pinyin and the five tones like everyone else.
 But I never invested the required effort to properly master tones, hoping instead that I would gradually improve naturally through immersing in large amounts of listening content.